 However, we can provide unemployment cover as soon as you add it to your policy if it's replacing another policy, either from us or another insurer (and your other policy has been active for at least 12 months immediately before taking out this unemployment cover), which offers unemployment protection.
 Terms and conditions apply and you can find them in the policy document.

 Limitations and exclusions apply.
-For more details of what is and isn’t covered, please read our Lifestyle Cover Insurance Key Features PDF: 233KB or for full details see our Lifestyle Cover Insurance Policy Booklet PDF: 373KB
+For more details of what is and isn’t covered, please read our PDF file: Lifestyle Cover Insurance Key Features PDF size: 133KB or for full details see our PDF file: Lifestyle Cover Insurance Policy Booklet PDF size: 327KB

-How do I know what benefit is right for me?
+How do I know what benefit amount is right for me?